 On today's agenda is a tour of one of the world's most extraordinary buildings, the Tower of London.
 This is another construction that was built on the orders of William the Conqueror, to keep hostile Londoners at bay.
 Since then some of Britain's most dramatic, surprising - and grisly - historical episodes have unfolded in its grounds.

 After lunch (not included), we will stop at our final site of the tour, Hampton Court Palace, which is perhaps most associated with Henry VIII and the Tudor dynasty.
-Dr Lipscomb will join you on your guided tour and will be on hand to offer her thoughts.
+Professor Lipscomb will join you on your guided tour and will be on hand to offer her thoughts.
 We will return to the hotel for approximately 6pm, when the tour will come to an end.

 The Talbot Inn